calosor/twostage_regress/README.md

 - Use *summary()* if you want a table form summary of the estimation.

 ## Very Important
-**For now, it is possible to use just one instrument for just one endogenous variable.
-Updates to complete the code are coming. **
+- **For now, it is possible to use just one instrument for just one endogenous variable.
+Updates to complete the code are coming.**
+- **To use the two stage module you will also need the ols linear regression module that you can find in this repository.**

 ## Example
 To import the model